 With a range of software and hardware processing options, L‑ISA spatial audio technology is available for creatives on the go, up to the most demanding live productions.

-L‑ISA Processor – for the most demanding immersive audio productions
+L‑ISA Processor II – for the most demanding immersive audio productions

 Create anywhere with L‑ISA Studio

 Providing the same audio quality as its hardware counterpart, the L‑ISA Studio software suite can run alongside any Digital Audio Workstation, and render up to 96 objects onto 12 loudspeakers in a 2D or 3D configuration.
 It can also reproduce larger speaker configurations over headphones via its integrated binaural engine with headtracking.

 L‑ISA Studio includes the same Room Engine as its hardware counterpart.

 L‑ISA’s four positioning parameters (PAN, WIDTH, DISTANCE, or ELEVATION) have been designed with a single objective: to achieve maximum spatial precision and sound quality while preserving the ability to scale to large audiences.